jasb3110/Radiocarbon-reservoir/README.md

 ## Introduction

 Radiocarbon-14 ( $^{14}C$ ) has produced by nuclear reaction due to cosmic rays in the upper atmosphere \~15km.
-Then $^{14}C$ is reacted with molecular oxygen to generate heavy carbon dioxide that is assimilated by primary producers via photosynthesis, reaching higher trophic levels via the food chain (Alves et al.,2018).
+Then $^{14}C$ is reacted with molecular oxygen to generate heavy carbon dioxide that is assimilated by primary producers via photosynthesis, reaching higher trophic levels via the food chain (Alves et al. 2018).

 The contemporary distribution of $^{14}C$ in the ocean is closely related to the input of $^{14}C$ atmosphere to the ocean, the history of surface ocean $\Delta^{14}C$ ( $^{14}C/^{12}C$ ) excess depends on the mixing process and average $CO_2$ invasion rate (Broecker et al. 1985).
 Geographic variation in the $CO_2$ invasion rate is dealing for temperature: $CO_2$ solubility, $CO_2$ diffusion and viscosity of seawater (Broecker et al. 1985).

 The important pattern is to latitudinal and longitudinal variations of $\Delta^{14}C$ are pronounced in the Pacific ocean where the sizable west-to-east decrease in water column inventory (Broecker et al. 1985).
-The $\Delta^{14}C$ sign of Cold coastal water (CCW) off Peru and Chile is mixed between lighter variety South Antarctic mode water(SAMW) and an upper ocean end-member typified by the warm and salty water found in the subtropical high-salinity water or in the core of the Equatorial undercurrent (EUC) (Toggweiller et al,1991).
+The $\Delta^{14}C$ sign of Cold coastal water (CCW) off Peru and Chile is mixed between lighter variety South Antarctic mode water(SAMW) and an upper ocean end-member typified by the warm and salty water found in the subtropical high-salinity water or in the core of the Equatorial undercurrent (EUC) (Toggweiller et al. 1991).

 In order to calculate radiocarbon age which assumes a time-independent atmospheric $^{14}C$ level in all past times.
-However, specific marine $^{14}C$ content could differ from the atmosphere $CO_2$ (Stuiver & Polach, 1977), called Marine reservoir effect (MRE).Therefore, Calibration age is required to correct by $^{14}C$ activity based on tree-rings in equilibrium with $CO_2$ atmospheric, and variability of $CO_2$ ensemble from Ice-core which is called marine reservoir ages (MRA) is to define the difference Calendar age and $^{14}C$ age of dissolved inorganic carbon (DIC) in the mixed ocean surface layer with respect to the atmosphere at that location (Heaton et al, 2020).
+However, specific marine $^{14}C$ content could differ from the atmosphere $CO_2$ (Stuiver & Polach, 1977), called Marine reservoir effect (MRE).Therefore, Calibration age is required to correct by $^{14}C$ activity based on tree-rings in equilibrium with $CO_2$ atmospheric, and variability of $CO_2$ ensemble from Ice-core which is called marine reservoir ages (MRA) is to define the difference Calendar age and $^{14}C$ age of dissolved inorganic carbon (DIC) in the mixed ocean surface layer with respect to the atmosphere at that location (Heaton et al. 2020).

 Ortlieb mentioned that the importance of marine correction may also incorporate an additional regional MRA (hereafter $\Delta R$), which can reach particularly high values in high-latitude coastal zones and regions affected by strong upwelling processes (Ortlieb et al, 2011).
 Also, another factor that could alter $^{14}C$ is freshwater input through rivers or runoff can bring CO2 derived from young organic debris in south 33°S (Merino et al. 2019).